 Botswana is a stable country with democratic leadership and a strong focus on conservation.
 It is a large country that is one of the most sparsely populated in the world – allowing space for thriving populations of large game.
 In 2013, the then President of Botswana declared, uniquely in Africa, that the protection of the country’s natural resources would be a core priority of its military, the Botswana Defence Force (BDF).
-As a result, Botswana currently operates a robust defence of its wildlife and boasts one of the lowest poaching rates in Africa.
+As a result, Botswana currently operates a robust defence of its wildlife.

 Clockwise from top: The indigenous San people of the Kalahari Desert have a profound connection with the land.
 The piercing cry of the African fish eagle is often heard in the Delta.
 The Chobe River supports up to 50,000 elephants during the dry season.

 Annual floods in Angola send 10 trillion litres of water surging into the Okavango Delta in the dry winter months